 The Compressed Air Racer.

 What if the racetrack, the means of generating power, the prototyping and fabrication of the vehicle itself, were all part of a continuous, sustainable cycle?
-This is a study in materials, design, propulsion, and energy generation.
+This is a study in materials, design, propulsion, energy generation, and a literal closed-loop system.

 And, hey, I like drawing cars, so that's fun too.